Paul Kilfoil's World of Travel, Technology & Sport

 [Sunday 2 July : Istanbul] Hagia Sophia (or Aya Sofya) is probably the second-most visited site in Istanbul after the Blue Mosque.
 This grand building started out as a Byzantine (Eastern Orthodox) Cathedral in 537 AD, was taken over the by the Crusaders in 1204 and then became a mosque when Ottoman forces gained control of Constantinople in 1453.
 It remained a mosque until after Türkiye became an independent republic.
 In 1935 Mustafa Kemal, Türkiye's first president, decreed that the Hagia Sophia should be converted to a museum.
 But in 2020 the government reversed that decision and the Hagia Sophia became a mosque again, a move that was condemned by opposition parties in Türkiye as well as by the international community.

 In order to beat the crowds, we were outside the Hagia Sophia shortly after 8 am.
 I'd tried to find out when it opened, but all I could establish was that it was "open 24 hours a day."
 That didn't seem likely, and it wasn't - 24 hour access only applied to Muslim worshippers, not tourists.
 But we only found that out when we got there, and had to wait behind some barricades until 9 am.
 At least it wasn't searingly hot yet.
 By the time the barricades were opened the line of people waiting to get in snaked around the square and doubled back on itself.
 The wait was worth it though - the inside of the Hagia Sophia was indeed impressive.
 Unfortunately, after becoming a mosque again, much of the interior was cordoned off to visitors and we were unable to see many of the building's highlights that were listed in our guidebook.
+We did, however, see the 10th century mosaic depicting Constantine the Great, Emperor Justinian and the Virgin Mary holding the Christ Child.
+This famous mosaic is on an upper wall and is freely available for everybody to look at, for the simple reason that it is Christian, not Muslim.

 Next stop was Topkapi Palace.
 There were no queues of people waiting to get in, for the simple reason that the palace and its grounds are so enormous that there is no need to limit numbers.
 But the cost to see this monument to centuries of draconian rule by Turkish Sultans left us shaken - 750 Lira each just to get inside and another 200 Lira to visit the Harem.
 In fact, the combined ticket's 950 Lira price was a stick-on piece of paper, and when I looked closely I could see the original price of 420 Lira underneath it.
 So the greedy swines had more than doubled the entrance fee quite recently!
 I suppose you could argue that the price increase was justified because there were still massive crowds flocking in to visit the palace.
 Certainly there was no sign that the steep entrance fee was putting people off.